 Harvard Brass Band, playing before the march

-Before the Parade Starts
+Before the Parade Starts: Playtime on the Common

 You need to register and pay a small fee, which covers the cost of music, snacks, and a goodie bag with duck-themed gifts for each child in the family.
 Registering in advance will save you a few dollars.